Thieves & Kings

 Kahli has worked closely with the huntsmen of Thornkeep, offering her healing services freely, and gained a respectful reputation among them.
 For the most part, however, she keeps to herself, and has barely begun to involve herself in the politics of the region.
 She resides in the hidden Fallen Tower Vaults.

-During her time in Thornkeep, Kahli has managed to recover the relics of the Shield of the Crowngaard and the Armor of the Wyrm, though she seems disinterested in the latter.
-She bears Hornblade’s Battleaxe when required by her quests, though she prefers to use the Raven’s Beak whenever possible.
-She also possesses the Trollhammer, though she chooses to use it only when confronted by a truly worthy foe, having tossed aside Scorbane.
-She also currently uses the Cloak of the Bailiff until further notice.
+During her time in Thornkeep, Kahli has managed to recover the relics of the Shield of the Crowngaard and the Armor of the Wyrm, though she seems disinterested in the latter, having ordered her own armor in the form of Plate Armor of the Thorn Princess, which she can wear over her traditional chain mail armor.
+She generally uses Raven’s Beak as her weapon of choice, but also possesses the Trollhammer, though she chooses to use it only when confronted by a truly worthy foe, and keeps Scorbane around for company, though she has not re-attuned to him, thus not being able to access his powerful abilities.
+She also currently wears the Cloak of the Bailiff.

 Kahli is also the bearer of The Elder Scroll, making her the effective “Princess of the MapN’Dor”, though it has created repercussions in her life and the lives of the rest of the group, partly due to its power, and partly due to its purposes as an artifact.